patriotresearch/ariadne-extended/README.md

 Contains the `PageInfo` graphql type and `Connection` interface for utilizing cursor based pagination.

-TODO: Should we provide a input type for cursor pagination instead of just copying pagination args info paginatable list fields??
+TODO: Should we provide a input type for cursor pagination instead of just copying pagination args info paginate-able list fields??

+### `ariadne_extensions.filters`
+Filter backend interface to pass filter arguments to django-filter

+### `ariadne_extensions.resolvers`
+ABC for Class Based Resolvers and model resolvers that utilize DRF serializers for saving data.
+This is likely to change in the future.

+### `ariadne_extensions.uuid`
+DRF UUID field scalar for use with models that may use a UUID as their primary key, or other UUID fields.

 - [ ] Get rid of dependency on DRF
 - [ ] Investigate the need for a serializer ( nested data reliance? )
-- [ ] Organize code into multiple django apps to select desired componentry
+- [x] Organize code into multiple django apps to select desired componentry
+- [ ] Documentation and examples